How to be successful with VMware vRealize Products in your environment

 The most important ingredient is to enjoy what you do.
 I have worked in the IT industry for 25+ years and I still have a Passion for it.
 I feel that I get paid to do my hobby.
 I am fascinated every day when I see some of the new technology that get released.
 There are some very smart people in the IT industry.
 I can truly say that I love what do for a job!
 When I create Automation that makes processes consistent and faster for the Team that I work with I get a feeling that I have accomplished something.
 “Feel Good”/’Proud” feeling inside.

-I attend a lot of user groups.
+Attend and Participate in user groups.
 VMUG, “Little Hacks”, SQL, HVC, PowerBlocks, Under The Hoods, etc… I started out by just attending and learning.
 I met a lot of people at the user groups.
 I now consider some of those people friends.
 After several years of being an attendee I felt like I wanted to Give Back and start sharing some of the ideas that I have done.
 So, I started doing presentations myself.
 Everyone has something to share.

 vRA: Start simple.
 Don’t try and have a 100 processes in your first Catalog item.
 Keep adding additional steps to the Catalog item until you cross off everything that needs to be done.
 Prove to management that the simple Automation is working and being used every day.
 My Automation is in a constant state of change.
 Always trying to make it better.
 Constantly including new processes.